 2023 Acquisitions.
-During 2023, MasTec completed four acquisitions, including the acquisition of certain of the assets of a telecommunications company specializing in wireless services, which acquisition was included within the Company's Communications segment, and was effective in January; and, effective in July, the acquisition of the equity interests of a telecommunications construction company specializing in broadband and fiber-to-the-home initiatives in the New England area, which acquisition was included within the Company's Communications segment.
-Determination of the estimated fair values of the net assets acquired and consideration transferred for these acquisitions, which have been accounted for as business combinations under ASC Topic 805, Business Combinations ("ASC 805"), was substantially complete as of March 31, 2024, with exception for certain seller tax reimbursements.
-Additionally, effective in May 2023, MasTec acquired 68% and 42% of the equity interests of two equipment companies, respectively, both of which were accounted for as asset acquisitions under ASC 805 and were included within the Company's Oil and Gas segment.
-In the fourth quarter of 2023, MasTec sold certain of the equity interests of these equipment companies to members of subsidiary management, following which its remaining equity interests in these entities totaled 40% and 20%, respectively.
-See Note 15 - Related Party Transactions.
-Based on an evaluation of the respective entities' operating agreements, the Company determined that these entities are not VIEs; however, given that the Company has voting control with respect to the entities, the Company has consolidated these entities within the Company's financial statements, with the other parties' interests accounted for as non-controlling interests.
+During 2023, MasTec completed four acquisitions, including the acquisition of certain assets of a telecommunications company specializing in wireless services, which acquisition was included within the Company's Communications segment, and was effective in January; and, effective in July, the acquisition of the equity interests of a telecommunications construction company specializing in broadband and fiber-to-the-home initiatives in the New England area, which acquisition was included within the Company's Communications segment.
+Determination of the estimated fair values of the net assets acquired and consideration transferred for these acquisitions, which have been accounted for as business combinations under ASC Topic 805, Business Combinations ("ASC 805"), was substantially complete as of June 30, 2024, with exception for certain seller tax reimbursements.
+Additionally, effective in May 2023, MasTec acquired certain of the equity interests of two equipment companies which were accounted for as asset acquisitions under ASC 805 and were included within the Company's Oil and Gas segment.

 The aggregate purchase price of the Company's 2023 acquisitions was composed of approximately \$69 million in cash, net of cash acquired, and an earn-out liability valued at approximately \$1 million.
-As of March 31, 2024, the remaining potential undiscounted earn-out liabilities for the 2023 acquisitions was estimated to be up to \$2 million; however, there is no maximum payment amount.
-See Note 4 - Fair Value of Financial Instruments for fair value estimate and other details related to the Company's earn-out arrangements.
-Goodwill related to these acquisitions represents the estimated value of the respective acquiree's geographic presence in key markets; assembled workforce; synergies expected to be achieved from the combined operations of the acquired company and MasTec; and the acquired company's industry-specific project management expertise.
-Approximately \$43 million of the goodwill balance related to the 2023 acquisitions is expected to be tax deductible as of March 31, 2024.
+As of June 30, 2024, the remaining potential undiscounted earn-out liabilities for the 2023 acquisitions was estimated to be up to \$2 million; however, there is no maximum payment amount.
+See Note 4 - Fair Value of Financial Instruments for fair value estimates and other details related to the Company's earn-out arrangements.
+Approximately \$42 million of the goodwill balance related to the 2023 acquisitions is expected to be tax deductible as of June 30, 2024.